mysensors/NodeManager/README.md

 * Added common gateway settings in config.h

 v1.6:
-* Introduced new remote API to allow calling all NodeManager's and sensors' functions remotely
+* Introduced new remote API to allow calling almost ALL NodeManager's and its sensors' functions remotely
-* Decoupled reporting intervals from sleeping cycles
+* Reporting interval configuration is now indipendent from the sleep cycle
+* Reporting interval can be customized per-sensor
 * All intervals (measure/battery reports) are now time-based
 * Added support for BMP280 temperature and pressure sensor
 * Added support for RS485 serial transport